 - Nomination Paper in Form 2C for contesting election to the Rajya Sabha

-Filing an Affidavit along with the Nomination Form
+An Affidavit has to be filed along with the Nomination Form

-- Criminal antecedents, if any, (cases of convictions and all pending cases)
+- Particulars relating to criminal antecedents, if any, (cases of convictions and all pending cases)

-- Details of the liabilities/dues of candidate, spouse and all dependents to government and public financial institutions
+- Liabilities/dues of candidate, spouse and all dependents to government and public financial institutions

 - Details of profession or occupation of candidate and spouse